-30 The supplementary appendix provides the coefficient estimates.
-Both the country and year fixed effects are jointly significant with a p-value of 0.000.
-For variables for which we do not include country-specific quadratic trends, we also adopt formal panel unit root tests which rejects unit root hypothesis at standard significance levels.
+29. The Online Appendix provides the coefficient estimates.
+Both the country and year fixed effects are jointly significant with a p-value of .000.
+For variables for which we do not include country-specific quadratic trends, we also adopt formal panel unit root tests that reject unit root hypothesis at standard significance levels.